nikhilsath/crossbook/README.md

 ## Current Status

 * **Detail View Layout Editor:** drag-and-drop and resizing are fully functional and layouts save via the `/<table>/layout` endpoint.
+* **Setup Wizard:** `/wizard/` walks through choosing or creating a database, adjusting settings, adding an initial table, and optionally importing a CSV.

 ## Implemented Features